6 Popular strategic planning frameworks

-When the time comes for strategic planning, it can be hard to know which framework to choose for your organization.
+When the time comes for strategic planning frameworks, it can be hard to know which to choose for your organization.
 Since popularized in the late 1950s, hundreds of strategic frameworks have been developed and used by organizations of all types, sizes and stages in their business life cycle – most promising to be a silver bullet to strategic success.

 - Ansoff Matrix